wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

-# Secure an API with Role-Based Authorization
+# Secure an API with Role-Based Access Control

-Role-based authorization is a crucial security mechanism that provides the necessary access controls to ensure the security and integrity of API resources.
-In this approach, each user or group is assigned a specific role that determines the actions they are authorized to perform on an API resource.
+Role-based access control is a flexible and scalable approach to manage access to API resources.
+In this approach, each user or group is assigned a specific role that determines the permission granted to perform operations on an API resource.

-This tutorial explains how to implement role-based authorization using Choreo and Asgardeo.
-It includes a real-world scenario and practical steps to create and publish a REST API proxy component in Choreo and apply role-based access control.
+This tutorial explains how to implement role-based access control using Choreo and Asgardeo.
+It includes a real-world scenario with instructions to create and publish a REST API proxy component in Choreo and apply role-based access control.

 ## Scenario